 Different ELA courses focus on these two types of texts to different degrees.

 In order to graduate, students are required only to complete one grade level ELA course per grade.
 Entry into some post-secondary programs may require more than one grade 12 level ELA credit.
 Students are encouraged to check with their guidance counsellors for details about program requirements.

 This course provides students with the opportunity to explore a variety of texts.
 Course content: 50% aesthetic and 50% pragmatic.
 The prerequisite for this course is English 10F.

 This course aims at developing evaluation skills and a more mature point

 of view.
 Students are asked to consider style and place greater emphasis on critical thinking.
 Students are involved in group and individual work.
 Course content: 50% aesthetic and 50% pragmatic.
 The prerequisite for this course is English 20F.

 English 30S Transactional (1 Credit) ENGT3S

 This course focuses on pragmatic forms of reading and writing, such as: letter writing, non-fiction texts and media literacy.
 It is designed for students who would prefer to read a true story rather than fiction and who prefer practical applications of ELA.
 Course content: 30% aesthetic and 70% pragmatic.
 The prerequisite for this course is English 20F.

 English 40S Comprehensive (1 Credit) ENGC4S

-Students study literature and language.
-The focus is skill development and is intended for students who want a broad range of language experience.
+This course focuses on a broad range of texts: fiction and non-fiction.
+Students analyze literature and explore various forms of writing.
 Course content: 50% aesthetic and 50% pragmatic.
 The prerequisite for this course is any grade 11 ELA credit.